Questions tagged [home-experiment]

 1 answer

-148 views
+190 views

-Creating non-brittle non-toxic verdigris (blue-green copper patina)
+Creating resilient (non-brittle non-water-soluble) verdigris (blue-green copper patina)

-First off, I checked and there are indeed a number of questions on copper patinas, but none which deal with brittleness.
+First off, I checked and there are indeed a number of questions on copper patinas, but none which deal with resilience.
 Context I own a number of copper writing utensils, which I'd like to get a nice ...

 9 votes